OlleMattsson/yijing/src/static/iching.md

 53. Chien / Development (Gradual Progress)

-above SUN THE GENTLE, WIND, WOOD below KêN KEEPING STILL, MOUNTAIN
+above SUN THE GENTLE, WIND, WOOD below KÃªN KEEPING STILL, MOUNTAIN

-This hexagram is made up of Sun (wood, penetration) above, i.e., without, and Kên (mountain, stillness) below, i.e., within.
+This hexagram is made up of Sun (wood, penetration) above, i.e., without, and KÃªn (mountain, stillness) below, i.e., within.
 A tree on a mountain develops slowly according to the law of its being and consequently stands firmly rooted.
 This gives the idea of a development that proceeds gradually, step by step.
 The attributes of the trigrams also point to